 Beginning in January 2020, meetings will be held the third Thursday of every other month.
 Starting at 7:30 pm and usually following the Board Meeting, the meeting generally features a presentation related to crime prevention or a better understanding of the criminal justice system.
 Local issues are discussed and a liaison officer of the Amity Twp.
 Police Department is present.
 The officer is present to answer questions and advise those attending of any current issues.
 A very brief summary of organizational matters is also reviewed with those attending.
 All Monthly Meetings are open to the public.

 Informative programs are presented at most monthly meetings.
 Experts from the law enforcement community make presentations involving their areas of expertise or authority.
 Such programs have not only helped participants prevent or deter crime, but have educated local citizens about the various components of law enforcement.
 Presenters have included the district attorney, a judge, the sheriff, K-9 Corps, the F.B.I., investigators from many agencies, forensics experts, etc. The programs are informative and helpful in combating crime locally.
 The liaison officer also has made numerous presentations and keeps everyone knowledgeable of local incidents.
 Everyone is encouraged to come and learn ways to guard against criminal mischief in the township.
 Come and check out a presentation.
 It's fun and really interesting plus it may help protect you and you're loved ones.

 Crime Watch serves the community by sponsoring crime prevention and safety programs.
-One such successful event is the Shredding Event scheduled on a Saturday in April usually after the 15th.
+One such successful event is the Shredding Event.
 Local residents are invited to bring their documents for shedding.
 These may include financial and tax information, legal papers, etc. Protect your identity and that of those in your family by having confidential papers shredded.
 While a voluntary contribution is welcome, there is no cost for this protection.
-Next April you can gain peace of mind for your family by protecting your identity and having old documents shredded.
+You can gain peace of mind for your family by protecting your identity and having old documents shredded.
 In addition over the years Amity Township Crime Watch, Inc. has participated in other special activities such as :

 Bicycle Safety Rodeo and Inspection